gitname/laravel-homestead-tutorial/README.md

     ```

     * Save the file
-    * That will make it so, when you refer to that host, your browser thinks you're referring to that IP address
+    * That will tell your web browser the server with that hostname has that IP address

 9. Spin up the Vagrant box